JakobDeMoorKULstudent/SCOPE/README.md

 These additional experiments on SimBPIC17 confirm the paper's finding that SCOPE performs better regardless of the learner or base model used, mirroring the results previously shown on SimBank.

 ## Computational complexity
-We discuss the theoretical computational complexity and the practical runtimes of each method in our [Computational Complexity Report (PDF)](src/utils/results_tools/docs/SCOPE__Computational_Complexity.pdf).
+We discuss the theoretical computational complexity and the practical runtimes of each method in our [Computational Complexity Overview (PDF)](src/utils/results_tools/docs/SCOPE__Computational_Complexity.pdf).

 # 2. Code
 The structure of the code is as follows: